Is QuickBooks Inventory Management for Modern Manufacturers?

 It would be awesome to conveniently manage your business from one place, and it’s the very reason you’re here looking into how to record finances and do your QuickBooks inventory management.

 However, software is usually designed to be used for one thing and sometimes comes with extra features for those who might need a particular aspect of business management.

 And this happens to be the case in this instance.

-As said earlier, it’s super awesome for accounting, but the QuickBooks inventory management system, it lacks a lot of features which are essential for small manufacturers.
+As said earlier, it’s super awesome for accounting, but the QuickBooks inventory management system, it lacks a lot of features which are essential for manufacturers.

 1. QuickBooks Inventory Management Isn’t Designed for Manufacturers